taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into a JavaScript string with angle brackets HTML encoded.md

-## Reflected XSS into attribute with angle brackets HTML-encodedTitle
+## Reflected XSS into a JavaScript string with angle brackets HTML encoded

 ### Objective:
 - This lab contains a reflected cross-site scripting vulnerability in the search blog functionality where angle brackets are HTML-encoded.